Pakistan National Council of the Arts: Performing Arts

-Pictorial exhibitions
+Pictorial Exhibitions

 To celebrate the culture and heritage of Pakistan, pictorial exhibitions are also held at the PNCA.
 These picture displays capture folk heritage, traditional architecture and just routine life in Pakistan.

 In October 2017, a photo exhibition from Colombia titled 'Amazing Amazon' was held at PNCA.

 Children Art Workshop

-Pakistan National Council of the Arts has a section, Children Art Workshop.
+Pakistan National Council of the Arts has a Children Art Workshop section.
 CAW organizes following colourful programmes round the year: